aap007freak/OpenSkyToEuroscope/readme.md

 The program is written in `Python 3.8.5`.
 If you want to edit/extend the source code, you'll have to add the Opensky API via pip.
 Execute the command `pip install -e lib/opensky-api/python`.
 (More info [here](https://github.com/openskynetwork/opensky-api)).

+## Issues
+Euroscope expects position updates every 5 seconds, but Opensky only updates every 10 seconds.
+To circumvent this I tried to extrapolate a position after 5 seconds based on speed and heading.
+The headings aren't 100% accurate though, so it extrapolated the positions a bit off course, which caused a wobbly effect on all planes.
+If anyone experienced in this type of stuff knows why it does that or how to fix it, please let me now / submit a pull request.

 ## Credits
  * The Opensky team and contributors.
  * Gergely Csernak and contributors for Euroscope.